spryker/Nestable/README.md

 # nestable (jQuery plugin)
 This repo is just a fork of [dbushell/Nestable](https://github.com/dbushell/Nestable) jQuery plugin.
+Go to the original repo to see some example.

 # Changes
 - MIT license file added